mmm111mmm/inacityinthefuture/bornforthe7th.md

 We then **compile** that file.

-When we compile it, it is converted into naughts and ones (010101010010...).
+When we compile it, it is converted into noughts and ones (010101010010...).

 You can then **run** this.